abridged/collabland-dev/telefrens/intro.md

 :::

-Passholders and Creators can claim referral rewards at the end of each claim period.
+Referrers can claim referral rewards at the end of each claim period.
 Rewards are proportional to an individual's Leaderboard rank, i.e. higher rank == more rewards.

 Everyone can see their ranking on the Leaderboard using `/leaderboard` command with the Telefrens bot in Telegram.